natalieagus/50002/docs/Labs/lab2.md

 <img src="{{ site.baseurl }}/docs/Labs/images/cs-2026-50002-2-to-4 decoder.drawio-2.png"  class="center_seventy"/>

-Here is a clean, academically tight note you can drop in without confusion:

 {: .note}
 When building a larger decoder from smaller modules, do not confuse **port names** with **signal identity**.
 For example, a 1-to-2 decoder module may have output ports named `Y0` and `Y1`, but when that module is instantiated inside a 2-to-4 decoder, those ports can be connected to signals such as `Y2` and `Y3`.
 The *module’s internal port names do not define the meaning of the signal* in the larger design.
 Only the **actual wire it is connected to** determines its role in the system.